-This note summarises measures taken by the Government to increase housing supply.Jump to full report >>
+This Commons Library Briefing Paper summarises Government initiatives to stimulate housing supply in England since 2010.Jump to full report >>

 The Government’s ambition is to deliver 1 million new homes over the next 5 years.
 The Department for Communities and Local Government’s Single Departmental Plan sets out plans to build 400,000 affordable homes (including Starter Homes), increase housing supply by improving the planning process, bring forward public sector land, and help small builders.

 A number of initiatives are focused on facilitating the purchase of housing, particularly by first-time buyers, through the introduction of savings products such as the Help to Buy and Lifetime ISAs, and also through equity loan and mortgage guarantee schemes.
 A key commitment is to build 200,000 new Starter Homes by 2020 which will be available at a 20% discount off the market price to first-time buyers between the ages of 23 and 40.
 Much Government effort to stimulate house-building is also focused on planning measures – for detailed information on these aspects see Library Briefing Papers Planning for Housing (03741) and Planning Reform Proposals (06418).